Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Methods

-with FA [using Eq.~(\ref{eq:FA}) to update the fields] and without FA (by setting $Q=1$).
-The spin correlation function at wave vector $\bm{q}=(\pi,\pi)$ is shown in Fig.~\ref{fig:FA}(a) as a function of the inverse Langevin time.
-The equilibration time is obviously reduced by FA and, as expected, the results of both methods agree at sufficiently long times.
+with [using Eq.~(\ref{eq:FA}) to update the fields] and without (by setting $M=1$) Fourier acceleration.
+Results at wave vector $\bm{Q}$ are shown in Fig.~\ref{fig:FA}(a) as a function of the inverse Langevin time.
+The equilibration time is obviously reduced by Fourier acceleration and the results of both methods agree at sufficiently long times.

 We also consider the autocorrelation function \cite{ALF_v2}